dheera/magicimport.py/README.md

 0. Is this production ready?

 No. Don't use this in production.
-This is mostly just a script for convenience for small personal projects and hacks.
+This is mostly just a convenience hack for small personal projects.